raviqqe/stak/doc/src/content/docs/embedding-scripts.md

       "Draw...")))
 ```

-The main part for Rust integration is importing the `(stak rust)` library and defining Rust native functions at the top level.
+The main part for Rust integration is importing the `(stak rust)` library which imports and defines native functions in Rust at the top level.

 ## Adding a build script